Above all else, guard your heart

 – Song of Songs 8:4

-You may not be able to control the fact that you are attracted to a particular person, but you can control whether you fan that flame.
+You may not be able to control the fact that you are attracted to a particular person, but you can control whether you fan the flame.
 You choose whether or not you fantasize about a future with them.
 You choose whether you stalk them on Facebook or constantly look at photos of them on your phone.
 You choose whether you expect them to be more than a friend when they have never communicated a desire to be anything more than that.

 Guarding your heart is important

 It says so right in Proverbs.
 Guarding your heart, however, is less about controlling your feelings, than controlling your thoughts.
+We must continually check our mindsets and realign them to God’s.